tnichols217/notes/APBiology/5/Notes/Investigation/Chi-Squared Analysis.md

 Pea seeds obey the law of independent assortment and the combination of genes are completely random, meaning that the dominant phenotype in a cross should account for 75% of the offspring.

 #### Conclusion
-With a 95% confidence level, and 1 degree of freedom, the $\chi^2$ value of 5.14285714285 is significant at the threshold of 3.84, which rejects the null hypothesis that these peas obey the law of independent assortment and are infact
+With a 95% confidence level, and 1 degree of freedom, the $\chi^2$ value of 5.14285714285 is significant at the threshold of 3.84, which rejects the null hypothesis that these peas obey the law of independent assortment.